 Exhibit B: The school escape

-Perhaps this is the best way to show just how smart and logic Tachibana is.
+Perhaps this is the best way to show just how smart and logical Tachibana is.

-Tachibana was the core for the group, solving the majority of the mysteries and consequently finding a way out of the school.
+Tachibana was the core of the group, solving the majority of the mysteries and consequently finding a way out of the school.